gong-hao/V.A.R/articles/003-component/3-props.md

 - [Props, data properties, methods, computed properties all share the same "namespace as they are all mapped to properties in the component instance.](https://forum.vuejs.org/t/questions-regarding-handling-immutable-props-and-mutable-data-props/967#post_2)
 - Non-prop attributes will pass to the root element.
 - Most of attributes will replace the default attributes in the child component.
-- `class` and `style` attributes will merge the passing and default attributes.
+- `class` and `style` attributes will merge the passing values and default values.
 - Set `inheritAttrs: false` to disable passing non-prop attributes to the root element.
-- Use `v-bind="$attrs"` to decide which element you want to forward non-prop attributes
+- Use `v-bind="$attrs"` to decide which element you want to forward non-prop attributes.

 ## Angular